 The Parabel was designed in 1993 by Eero Aarnio, and first shown at the International Furniture Fair in Cologne, Germany in January 2002.
-The table is made of fibreglass and comes in three sizes; small, large and oval.
+The table is made of fibreglass and comes in two sizes; large and oval.
 It is only available in white, the colour Eero specified to best showcase its sculptural details.Product details

 The Story of Parabel